 - Conduct outreach, survey, and engagement activities to better understand barriers and opportunities.

 - Share recommendations with the Superintendent, who will submit to the School Board.

 - Middle School Teacher/Staff (1)

 - Karla Anderson, Parent

 - Dr. James Everett, Co-Chair, Superintendent

-The frequency for meetings will be monthly each third Thursday at 6:00 pm.
+The frequency for meetings will be monthly each first Tuesday at 5:30 pm.
 These meetings will be planned for 60-90 minutes and will be held in our Professional Development/Board Room.

 The initial emphasis of this work is going to be focused on establishing a clear understanding of the current limiting factors contributing to low engagement and feedback.
 Tools necessary for outreach and communication are currently accessible within the district.
 There are no anticipated budget expenses at this time.